chepetime/react-design-system/README.md

 This Turborepo has two main ways to work with components:

 - Watch the React UI Library + Storybook App
-- Watch the React UI Library + NextJS App
+- Watch the React UI Library + Next.Js App

 ### Development Storybook